Home | Mortals | European Mortals | Mediterranean Mortals | Roman Mortals | Romulus & Remus : The Founding Fathers

 In Roman mythology, the twin brothers Romulus and Remus created the city of Rome.
 The killing of Remus by his twin, along with other tales from their story, have inspired artists throughout the ages.
 Since ancient times, the image of a she-wolf suckling the twins has been a symbol of the city of Rome and the ancient Romans.
 The story of the twin brothers is believed to have been told before the founding of Rome.
 This is because the earliest written account of the myth dates back to the 3rd century BC.

-The pair were the children of Mars and Rhea, and their story is often told by authors such as Virgil wherein they were born in order to create Rome.
+The pair were the children of Mars and Rhea, and their story is often told by authors such as Virgil wherein they were born to create Rome.
 Modern scholarship approaches the stories of Romulus and Remus, with the retelling being based on the various versions presented by Roman historians.
 Other narratives suggest that these are popular or folkloric traditions, while some remain inscrutable in their meanings.

 Physical Traits